 Prefer to listen?

 GE Vernova’s standard approach for large-scale facilities is a full combined-cycle power plant.
-This includes gas turbines, a heat recovery steam generator (HRSG), and a steam turbine, paired with battery energy storage systems (BESS), and advanced energy management controls.
+This includes gas turbines, a heat recovery steam generator (HRSG), and a steam turbine, paired with battery energy storage systems (BESS), and advanced energy management systems.
 Together, these components help create a flexible and resilient power backbone for mission-critical operations.

 Rather than relying on gas turbine controls alone, GE Vernova’s control systems are designed to work across the entire plant: the gas and steam cycles, battery systems, and grid interfaces.